 The three masted schooner Lumberman

-"Despite the intentions of an enterprising Racine tugboat operator, Edward Gillan, the Lumberman
+Despite the intentions of a Racine tugboat operator, Edward Gillan, the Lumberman

 was never salvaged.
 At the end of June 1893, Gillen removed Lumberman's

-spars but left the hull undisturbed.
+spars, which were a hazard to navigation, but left the hull undisturbed.
 By late August, Lumberman

 had become just one mire of thousands of abandoned shipwrecks scattered across the bottom of the Great Lakes.

 , resting upright in 65 feet of water was rediscovered in 1983 by Dan Johnson and others after intensive searching.
 Johnson claimed the wreck through an admiralty court action and removed some of the artifacts.
 The mostly intact wreck has become southern Lake Michigan's most popular dive site.
 Along with the impact of divers is the infestation of Zebra mussels and with the natural settling of the hull, there is fear her hull will split open.
 The bow capstan has begun to settle beneath the deck and it appears the hull is splitting open at the turn of the bilge.